Dec 9, 2014

 One of the legendary bootlegs ...

-Incident On 57th Street (live) was one of such missing tracks that is fortunately released later as a B-side of Fire 7" in the US and of the maxi 12" single War in Europe and Mexico.
-The 12” vinyl and CD EP containing this track are also pressed in Japan with the tracklist being different from the other related issues.
-Until the track list was available, I had confidently believed that this song would be on the LIVE album that must be the version from Main Point (February 5th, 1975), because of countless listening to this particular performance on the classic vinyl bootleg YOU CAN TRUST YOUR CAR TO THE MAN WHO WEARS THE STAR.
-So, it was a total surprise to me when I knew that the released version was a full-band electric performance at Nassau Coliseum (December 29th, 1980) that had, up till that point, never circulated on any bootleg (that was the only source for me back then to be able to listen to unreleased material).
-However, what turned out to be was that, in my opinion, this particular recording is one of the best live tracks among his entire catalog that have been released officially.
+Incident On 57th Street (live) was one of such missing tracks that was fortunately released later as a B-side of Fire 7" in the US and of the maxi 12" single War in Europe and Mexico.
+The 12” vinyl and CD EP containing this track were also pressed in Japan, but the tracklist differed from the other related issues.
+Until the tracklist was available, I had confidently believed that the version from Main Point (February 5th, 1975) would have been on the LIVE album because of countless listening to this particular performance on the classic vinyl bootleg YOU CAN TRUST YOUR CAR TO THE MAN WHO WEARS THE STAR.
+So, it was a total surprise to me when I knew that the officially released version was a full-band electric performance at Nassau Coliseum (December 29th, 1980) that had, up till that point, never circulated on any vinyl bootlegs (that were the only source for me back then to be able to listen to unreleased material).
+However, what turned out was that, in my opinion, this particular recording is one of the best live tracks that have been released officially.

 So far the best sounding Incident (live)